tokenring-ai/kalshi/README.md

 ### Orderbook Structure

 Kalshi orderbooks only return bids (not asks) due to the reciprocal relationship between YES and NO positions.
 A YES bid at 60¢ is equivalent to a NO ask at 40¢.

+## Quick Start

+For a quick start guide on accessing market data without authentication, see the [Design Document](./design/quick_start_market_data.md).

 ## License